WiseGuru/ccna-definitions/src/site/notes/Maintenance.md

 ### Planned Maintenance
-None.

->**Disclaimer:** Because Cloudflare effectively rebuilds the site from scratch each time I update a page, you may notice some irregularities if you're looking at the site at the same time that an update is being pushed.
-This interruption should be brief, and otherwise have no impact on your use of the site.

-# Maintenance History

-#### 11/25/2024 - 9:00 AM PT to 9:45 AM PT
+#### 11/25/2024 - 9:00 AM PT to 11:59 PM PT
 What: **Re-arrange folders and add coloration to sidebar graph**
 When: 11/25/2024 - 9:00 AM PT to 9:45 AM PT
 Why: Improve navigation and site accessibility.
 Notes: I recently discovered how to add coloration to the nodes in the sidebar graph, and so I wanted to implement them for this site and for improved utility.
 Also, changing how the folders are arranged make it easier to do, and I think makes the site a little more user-friendly.
-Of course, I used the wrong kind of deployment, so the change is going to take much longer than anticipated and might fail because of queue count.
-Will cross that bridge when I get there.
+This will take time to accomplish.

+>**Disclaimer:** Because Cloudflare effectively rebuilds the site from scratch each time I update a page, you may notice some irregularities if you're looking at the site at the same time that an update is being pushed.
+This interruption should be brief, and otherwise have no impact on your use of the site.

+# Maintenance History

 #### 1/18/2024 - 3 PM PT to 3:20 PM PT
 What: **Possible Maintenance Outage**